mrbeatbox/YouTube-Text-Formatter---Obsidian-Optimized/README.md

-# YouTube Playlist Processor - Obsidian Optimized
+# YTTF - YouTube Text Formatter - Obsidian Optimized
 <br>
 <br>

 ## This Fork is just created to get youtube videos in text format for Obsidian

+>> All allowed Gemini models included

 >> YAML frontend